waggle-sensor/waggle/docs/integrating-sensors.md

 ### Example: Coresense

-The Coresense is a PCB containing a collection of many different sensors.
+The coresense is a PCB containing a collection of many different sensors.
 It periodically sends a binary packet over a USB serial port containing readings from each of the onboard sensors.
 The node side plugin reads this packet from the serial port, checks it for validity and then sends it as-is to the server.
 The server side plugin takes this packet, decodes the various readings from it and forwards it further down the server side data pipeline.

+## Plugin Architecture

+The Waggle platform expects a node and server side pair of plugins to be written.
+In order to indicate that these form a pair, a common plugin name and version are to shared between the two pieces.

+...probably better to give a simple new plugin example...

+### Node Plugin

+The node side plugin is responsible